 \begin{theorem} Let $(G,o)$ be a URPG with finite expected degree, which has a locally finite planar embedding almost surely.
 Then $(G,o)$ has a unimodular random combinatorial embedding $\pi$ with $\acc(G, \pi) \leq 1$ almost surely. \end{theorem}

 The paper is structured as follows.
 Definitions are introduced in Section \ref{section:prelim}, together with some notation.
-Section \ref{section:surface_graphs} contains a graph theoretic characterization of infinite graphs that have some embedding into a given surface with only one accumulation point, yielding Theorem \ref{starminor} as a special case.
+Section \ref{section:surface_graphs} contains a graph theoretic characterization of infinite graphs that have some embedding into a given surface with only one accumulation point, yielding a proof of Theorem \ref{starminor} as a special case.

-The proof of our main Theorems \ref{thm:invariant_embedding} and \ref{thm:unimodular_embedding}, presented in Section \ref{section:inv_uni_emb}, can be broken down into parts.
+The proof of our main Theorem \ref{thm:invariant_and_unimodular_embedding}, presented in Section \ref{section:inv_uni_emb}, can be broken down into parts.
 In the Euclidean case we construct an invariant embedding first, which can be trivially used to define a unimodular embedding (similarly to \cite{benjamini2019invariant}).
 In the hyperbolic case we are able to construct a unimodular embedding first.
-Obtaining an invariant embedding from the unimodular one is the nontrivial direction, we introduce the necessary tools, Theorem \ref{theorem:invariant_from_unimodular} and Proposition \ref{prop:intensity}, in Subsection \ref{subsection:invariant_from_unimodular}.
+Obtaining an invariant embedding from the unimodular one is the nontrivial direction, we prove the necessary Theorem \ref{theorem:invariant_from_unimodular} in Subsection \ref{subsection:invariant_from_unimodular}.
 Our first step towards a unimodular embedding in the hyperbolic case is to find unimodular {\it combinatorial} embeddings into the plane with one combinatorial accumulation point.
 That is, we prove Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc} in Section \ref{section:unimod_combin}.
-This is the lengthiest and most technical section of our paper.
+This is the lengthiest and most laborsome section of our paper.

 A unimodular combinatorial embedding as above can then be used to define an actual unimodular embedding of positive intensity into $\H^2$ when the graph is invariantly non-amenable.
 This was known before, via circle packings, and we briefly summarize the method in Section \ref{section:inv_uni_emb}.
-Here we prove Proposition \ref{prop:triangularization} as a consequence of Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}, and the construction parts of Theorems \ref{thm:invariant_embedding} and \ref{thm:unimodular_embedding} using Proposition \ref{prop:triangularization}, Theorem \ref{theorem:invariant_from_unimodular} and Proposition \ref{prop:intensity}.
+Here we also prove Proposition \ref{prop:triangularization} as a consequence of Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}, and the construction parts of Theorem \ref{thm:invariant_and_unimodular_embedding} using Proposition \ref{prop:triangularization} and Theorem \ref{theorem:invariant_from_unimodular}.
 Finally in Section \ref{section:noembedding} we prove the other direction, the necessary conditions of our embeddability theorems.